georchestra/template/mapfishapp/WEB-INF/print/README.md

 Background PDF
 ==============

-The background PDF is intended for only ornamental content, such as logos.
+The background PDF is solely intended for ornamental content, such as logos.
 Source files in ODG format (open with Libre Office) are available in the `sources/` directory.
 Use them for generating the PDF files.

 How to manage the different units
 =================================